 SCIENCE+ART PROJECT: CROCHET CORAL REEF

-The Crochet Coral Reef is an ongoing worldwide project by twin-sisters Margaret Wertheim and Christine Wertheim and their Los Angeles based Institute For Figuring.
-Responding to anthropogenic crisis, the work simulates living reefs using the techniques of crochet to mimic in yarn the curling crenelated forms of actual reef organisms, themselves manifestations of a pathological geometry.
+The Crochet Coral Reef is an ongoing worldwide project by Australian twin-sisters Margaret Wertheim and Christine Wertheim and their Los Angeles based Institute For Figuring.
+Responding to anthropogenic crisis, the work simulates living reefs using techniques of crochet to mimic in yarn the curling crenelated forms of actual reef organisms.
+Corals and other frilly reef creatures, including sponges, kelps and nudibranchs, are biological manifestations of “hyperbolic” geometry.
 Through an unlikely fusion of mathematics, marine biology, handicraft and collective art practice, the Wertheims and their contributors produce large-scale coralline landscapes both beautiful and blighted.
 At once figurative, fantastical, worldly and dispersed, the Crochet Coral Reef offers a monumentally tender response to dual calamities devastating marine life: climate change and plastic trash.

 "The sculptures are like force fields drawing you into their orbit, catalysts for a network of social interactions that mimics a reef's ...
 Gorgeous, absurd and socially productive, these are rare works of art.” – Christopher Knight, Los Angeles Times

 “the AIDS quilt of global warming” – Lawrence Weschler, Virginia Quarterly Review